GluuFederation/docs-de-prod/docs/source/technical.md

     - `GLUU_KUBERNETES_CONFIGMAP`: Kubernetes configmap name (default to `gluu`).
     - `GLUU_OVERWRITE_ALL`: Overwrite all config (default to `false`).

-- [dump](https://github.com/GluuFederation/docker-config-init/tree/3.1.4#dump-command): The dump command will dump all configuration from inside KV store into the `/opt/config-init/db/config.json` file inside the container.
+- `dump`: The dump command will dump all configuration from inside KV store into the `/opt/config-init/db/config.json` file inside the container.
 The following parameters and/or environment variables are required to launch unless otherwise marked.

     Environment variables: